Chen-Yulin/Besiege-Modern-Docs-Src/docs/sensors/RADAR.md

 Wireless feature is supported when `off-board`.

+## Property

+There is a `power` slider for RADAR, for adjusting the power(range, the volume covered by the RADAR) of the RADAR.

 ## Input

 The input signal should be `float` type.
 This input is used for adjusting the shape of the radar beam (bigger range with smaller width / smaller range with big width).